salrashid123/gcpemulator/README.md

 ###JAVA

-For java, you need to update the cacerts file used by the JRE (default password is 'changeit')
+For java, you need to update the cacerts file used by the JRE (default password is 'changeit').
+Copy the bundled [root cert](dockerimage/html/CA_crt.pem) to /tmp/CA_crt.crt.
+Then import the cert into your java cacerts file.

 ```
 $JDK_HOME/jre/lib/security